Thursday, September 27, 2018

 • It is well always to ask ourselves: Who is Jesus for me?

 • Herod wants to see Jesus.
 His was a superstitious and morbid curiosity.
 Others want to see Jesus because they seek a sense for their life.
-And I, what motivation do I have which moves me to see and encounter Jesus?
+Others seek Him out of earthly wants.
+What motivation do I have which moves me to see and encounter Jesus?

 5) Concluding Prayer